meysam81/experimentals/README.md

 helping me decide on my future projects when trying to pick the right tool for the job.

+The main focus of this repository will be to use **Protobuf** as the serialization format.
+Everything else I'll add later on will be on top of that.
+I tend to think that Protobuf is *the best* serialization format we have so far, considering the performance efficiency and the human readability of the API.
+It's also cross-platform, which makes it a great choice for distributed systems.

 If you're interested in carrying along, or just want to add something to this journey, feel free to open a PR or an issue.